SeqviriouM/english-courses/english.md

 > How are these pictures similar/different?

 > What are advantages and disadvantages of life in a countryside/big city?

+Advantage for one option will be disadvantage for another.

+Advantage of coutryside is clean air and healthy food.
+Because you grow it by yourself you can be sure it doesn't containt GMO.

+Advantage of big city is opportunity.
+There is a huge list of professions.
+You can find and do whatever you like: walking in parks, cycling, dances, various activities (concerts, shows, musicals and so on), mountain skiing, mountaineering, skating (even in summer),...

 > Talk about a place where you live

+I live in Moscow - capital of Russia.

 > Do you prefer to live in an old town or in a modern city?

+I prefer to live in modern city because I love technologies.
+And try to be aware of the latest inventions.

 > Which cities have the best bus services/taxis/metro?

 > What do you think should be done to improve living condition in cities?

+Autopilopts.

 ### Video